-- most common statistic for X-ray structures resolution - meaning when do two points look like one? - Resolution in X-ray.. depends on how scattered the waves are planes in a crystal waves and resolution
+- most common statistic for X-ray structures resolution - meaning when do two points look like one? - Resolution in X-ray.. depends on how scattered the waves are waves and resolution

-- bottom path = lower path + wavelength λ then they reinforce each other - difference in lengths is $n \lambda$
+- bottom path = lower path + wavelength $\lambda$ then they reinforce each other - difference in lengths is $n \lambda$